 Another concern is with the amending provision of Amendment "C".
 It appears there could be conflicting provisions approved by voters in the same election and if that were to happen, the proposal receiving the most votes would prevail and be adopted into the constitution and the other proposal not, even if a majority of voters approved it.
 There is a concern on how a determination is made on whether there is a conflict with proposed provisions or not.
 It is recommended that such a potential conflict be resolved before the election rather than after.
 It is also recommended that each proposed provision get an affirmative or negative vote rather than have multiple choices to avoid this situation.
 There also is an indication that an amendment approved by voters would not go into effect for 30 days after the election.
-Another concern is a question of when other provisions approved by voters go into effect.
+Another concern is a question of when other provisions approved by voters go into effect and is there a general thirty day period before an approved amendment goes into effect.
 Finally, there is a question on the impact of challenges or appeals and the impact on the date of an amendments application.
 These issues should be so that the intent of the amendment is clear.